lillianparis/dv01-Frontend-Challenge-202103/README.md

 ### Step 4.
 - Objective : Please develop as if you're shipping to production.
 - My process : In this step,  I finished the testing phase and ensured that everything is appearing correctly.
 I have also made some edits as well as clean up for producation.

+### Bonus
+- Due to time contraints I was not able to complete the bonus question.
+My process for completing the bonus question would be Installing recharts first.
+I would then group all the loans by grade and the sum of the currentBalance values for each grade, this will then be passed to the bar chart.
+Then I would create the bar chart and integrate this into the App.js file.

+### Future Improvements
+- File structure
+- Moving data out of the app.js, this would help seperate logic and make it easier to test and replace data
+- Remove inline styling
+- Splitting logic into smaller components
+- Adding unique keys to prevent bugs if multiple dropdowns share the same values like "36 months". ```<option key={`homeOwnership-${option}`} value={option}>```